Religious backers of abortion rights say God’s on their side

 The idea of the state restricting what a person can do with their own body is in direct conflict with that, she said, and it is reminiscent of being under someone else’s control — of slavery.

-“You don’t get to tell me what to do,” Cotton said
+“You don’t get to tell me what to do,” Cotton said.

 In Tuscaloosa, the West Alabama Women’s Center sits on the edge of a nondescript medical plaza, a half-mile from the University of Alabama campus.
 Though many of the center’s clientele are college students, others come from all over the state and some surrounding ones — it is the only abortion clinic for two hours in every direction.
 Many of their clients are Black, many already have children and more than 75% survive below the poverty line.